Cyber Seniors

 Cyber Seniors is a 2014 documentary film directed by Saffron Cassaday about reluctant seniors who with the help of teenage mentors discover the wonders of the world-wide-web.
+The film also inspired the establishment of the nonprofit Cyber-Seniors: Connecting Generations, which continues the intergenerational mentorship model highlighted in the documentary.

 Synopsis

 Cyber Seniors chronicles the journey of a group of senior citizens as they discover the world of the internet through the guidance of teenage mentors.
 After 89-year-old Shura decides to create a YouTube cooking video, a video competition is organized with the winner coming from the senior who gets the most "views" on YouTube.

 The film highlights the "Cyber-Seniors" program, one that creates opportunities for high school students to mentor senior citizens on basic computer and online skills.
 The program was founded in 2009 by two Toronto high school students, Kascha and Macaulee Cassaday, as a local community service project.
 The sisters are younger sisters of the director of the film.

 Production

 The film is the directorial debut of actress Saffron Cassaday.